marchanero/personalwebastro/README.md

 Welcome to the Astro Web Project! 🚀 This project is built using Astro, a modern framework for building fast, content-focused websites.
 The project includes pages for publications, projects, and personal projects, with a modern and responsive design.

+## Latest Developments

+- **New Pages**: Added pages for publications, projects, and personal projects.
+- **Navigation**: Updated the header to include navigation links to the new pages.
+- **API Endpoints**: Created API endpoints to fetch data for publications, projects, and personal projects.
+- **README Update**: Created and updated the README file with detailed project information.
+- **Scripts**: Added scripts to update the README and check project status.

 ## Project Structure

 The project is organized as follows: